 Harfang Completes $4.25 Million Subscription Receipt Offering

-MONTREAL and VANCOUVER, Feb.
-04, 2022 - Harfang Exploration Inc. ("Harfang") (TSX.V: HAR) and LaSalle Exploration Corp. ("LaSalle") (TSX-V: LSX) are pleased to announce the closing of the previously announced private placement pursuant to which Harfang has issued an aggregate of 7,727,271 subscription receipts (the "Subscription Receipts"), at a price of $0.55 per Subscription Receipt, for gross proceeds of approximately $4,250,000 (the "Offering").
+Montréal, Quebec and Vancouver, British Columbia--(Newsfile Corp. - February 4, 2022) - Harfang Exploration Inc. (TSXV: HAR) ("Harfang") and LaSalle Exploration Corp.
+(TSXV: LSX) ("LaSalle") are pleased to announce the closing of the previously announced private placement pursuant to which Harfang has issued an aggregate of 7,727,271 subscription receipts (the "Subscription Receipts"), at a price of $0.55 per Subscription Receipt, for gross proceeds of approximately $4,250,000 (the "Offering").

-Monarch Mining Corporation (for an amount of approximately $1,500,000), Caisse de d?p?t et placement du Qu?bec (for an amount of $1,000,000) and several other Qu?bec institutional funds (for an amount of approximately $1,600,000) have participated in the Offering.
+Monarch Mining Corporation (for an amount of approximately $1,500,000), Caisse de dépôt et placement du Québec (for an amount of $1,000,000) and several other Québec institutional funds (for an amount of approximately $1,600,000) have participated in the Offering.
 Certain directors of Harfang have also participated in the Offering for an amount of approximately $150,000.

 Each Subscription Receipt purchased in the Offering entitles the holder thereof to receive, for no additional consideration and without further action on the part of the holder thereof, on or about the date that the Escrow Release Conditions (as defined below) are satisfied, one (1) common share of Harfang (on a post-consolidation basis).